-Pathak also studies K-12 education and urban economics.
-He has authored leading studies on charter schools, high school reform, selective education, vouchers, and school choice.
+Aside from market design, Pathak has authored leading studies on charter schools, high school reform, exam schools, vouchers, affirmative action, and school choice.
+Many of these studies are written with Josh Angrist.
 In urban economics, he has measured the effects of foreclosures on house prices and how the housing market reacted to the end of rent control in Cambridge MA.

-Pathak's research has been supported by research grants from the National Science Foundation, the Laura and John Arnold Foundation, the Boston Foundation, and the Lincoln Institute for Land Policy.
+Pathak's research has been supported by research grants from the National Science Foundation, the Institute for Education Sciences, the WT Grant Foundation, the Laura and John Arnold Foundation, the Walton Foundation, the Boston Foundation, and the Lincoln Institute for Land Policy.
 He has served as an Associate Editor at the American Economic Review, Journal of Political Economy, and Econometrica.

 Pathak was on the Scientific Advisory Board of the Institute for Innovation in Public School Choice from 2007-2019.
 He is a co-Founder of Avela Education.
 He has also consulted for the law firms of Quinn Emmanuel and Stein Lubin.